 The ideal, of course, is to prevent another D-Day from ever being necessary.
 To that end, our leaders need to maintain the peace.
 That in turn will require wise diplomacy, constant engagement with the world and a strong military defense to deter aggressors, all based on a solid knowledge of the past.
 Otherwise, events like D-Day will become all too real again.

-Barry Strauss, professor of history at Cornell, is the author of the forthcoming "The Death of Julius Caesar: The Story of History's Most Famous Assassination" (Simon & Schuster, March 2015).
+Barry Strauss, professor of history at Cornell, is the author of "The Death of Julius Caesar: The Story of History's Most Famous Assassination" (Simon & Schuster, March 2015).
+Follow him on Twitter @barrystrauss.